1. God is a thought away from not existing.

 - Theologian’s belief in God is sustained by perpetual deception of others.

 - Theologians engage in pseudo-questions and provide pseudo-answers.

 - Theology is a form of fiction.
 It becomes a form of madness if it is being mistaken for a representation of reality.

 - Taken literally theology doesn’t make any sense.
 If theology makes sense to you, either you are mad or you are a theologian.

 - Modern theology is a relic of medieval nonsense.
 It is an atavism of a bygone age.

 - Theologians like to think that they are being misunderstood by other people when in fact other people are being misunderstood by theologians.

-- The best arguments against God are those which the theologian employs to prove the opposite.
+- The best arguments against God are those which theologians employ to prove the opposite.

-- An enemy of a theologian is not someone who disbelieves in God but someone who’s faith in God is stronger than his own.
+- An enemy of a theologian is not someone who disbelieves in God but someone whose faith in God is stronger than his own.